gavianu/NanoFlowModel/docs/04_future_plans.md

 # 04 – Future Plans and Research Vision

-This section outlines the personal and technical roadmap of the NanoFlowModel research — from academic goals to industrial applications.
-It is intended as both a near-term plan for licensing and a long-term program for energy and propulsion innovation.
+This section outlines the future technical directions of the NanoFlowModel research.
+It explores possible applications in smart thermal systems, nanoscale motion control, and passive energy solutions — based on the asymmetric drift behavior observed in the experiments.
+The aim is to provide a foundation for both theoretical investigation and practical development.

 ---